-Data regarding bypass for posterior circulation ischaemia are sparse.
-This likely reflects the relative prevalence of the condition, and the emergence of less-invasive endovascular techniques in the face of the relative higher morbidity and technical complexity of posterior circulation bypass.^{32,33} Furthermore, objective assessment of haemodynamic compromise in the posterior circulation has generally been more difficult: the imaging methods used in evaluation of anterior circulation ischaemia are less useful in assessment of the posterior circulation,34 due to the more compact brain territory and skull base artefacts.
-An alternative method for assessing posterior circulation blood flow relies on large vessel flow measurement using quantitative magnetic resonance angiography (QMRA), a technique utilising phase contrast MR to measure vessel specific volumetric flow rates.
-Preliminary results from patients with vertebrobasilar occlusive disease have shown that QMRA can identify patients with flow compromise, a group at higher risk of recurrent stroke.35 The utility of this imaging in identifying high-risk patients is currently under investigation in prospective fashion.36
+Data regarding bypass for posterior circulation ischemia are sparse.
+This likely reflects the relative prevalence of the condition, and the emergence of less-invasive endovascular techniques in the face of the relative higher morbidity and technical complexity of posterior circulation bypass.
+Furthermore, objective assessment of hemodynamic compromise in the posterior circulation has generally been more difficult: the imaging methods used in evaluation of anterior circulation ischemia are less useful in assessment of the posterior circulation, due to the more compact brain territory and skull base artefacts.
+An alternative method for assessing posterior circulation blood flow relies on large vessel flow measurement using quantitative magnetic resonance angiography (QMRA), a technique utilizing phase contrast MR to measure vessel specific volumetric flow rates.
+Preliminary results from patients with vertebrobasilar occlusive disease have shown that QMRA can identify patients with flow compromise, a group at higher risk for recurrent stroke.
+The utility of this imaging in identifying high-risk patients is currently under investigation in prospective fashion.

-Bypass operations utilising a variety of donor and recipient vessels have been described for the posterior circulation, including occipital artery (OA) to posterior inferior cerebellar artery (PICA), STA to posterior cerebral artery (PCA) and STA to superior cerebellar artery (SCA) bypasses.
+Bypass operations utilizing a variety of donor and recipient vessels have been described for the posterior circulation, including occipital artery (OA) to posterior inferior cerebellar artery (PICA), STA to posterior cerebral artery (PCA) and STA to superior cerebellar artery (SCA) bypasses.
 Overall, these carry higher risk and lower patency rates than those seen with anterior circulation STA-MCA bypass.
-Patency rates for OA-PICA bypass range from 88 to 100 %, with mortality averaging 4 %;32 STA-PCA and STA-SCA bypasses carry a 78-90 % patency rate, with mortality averaging 12 %^{32,33} and serious morbidity of 20 %.
-Although these series report improvement in a subset of patients, the morbidity and mortality have introduced caution when considering bypass, particularly in patients with poor neurological condition or medical co-morbidities.
-Consequently, EC-IC bypass is performed rarely in this situation, and on a case-by-case basis reserved for the infrequent situation when symptoms are refractory to maximal medical therapy, haemodynamic compromise is demonstrable and the disease is not amenable to endovascular interventions.
+Patency rates for OA-PICA bypass range from 88 to 100 %, with mortality averaging 4 %; 32 STA-PCA and STA-SCA bypasses carry a 78-90 % patency rate, with mortality averaging 12 % 32,33 and serious morbidity of 20 %.
+Although these series report improvement in a subset of patients, the morbidity and mortality have introduced caution when considering bypass, particularly in patients with poor neurologic condition or medical co-morbidities.
+Consequently, EC-IC bypass is performed rarely in this situation, and on a case-by-case basis reserved for the infrequent situation when symptoms are refractory to maximal medical therapy, hemodynamic compromise is demonstrable and the disease is not amenable to endovascular interventions.